SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 This pattern will extract :

-- The type in the field `{{parse_type.message.type}}`
+- The "type" in the field `{{parse_type.message.type}}`
-- The JSON in the field `{{parse_type.message.jsondata}}`
+- The "JSON" in the field `{{parse_type.message.jsondata}}`

 #### Parse the JSON

 To parse the JSON, we will use a `JSON` stage:
 ![SEKOIA.IO Solution JSON stage](../assets/operation_center/custom_format/exercice_json_stage.png){: style="max-width:100%"}

 #### Parse the date of the event

 To parse the date of the event, we will use a `Date` stage:
 ![SEKOIA.IO Solution Date stage](../assets/operation_center/custom_format/exercice_date_stage.png){: style="max-width:100%"}

 #### Set the fields in ECS for traffic logs

-Now that everything is parsed, we can use a custom stage to set the values in ECS for traffic logs :
+Now that everything is parsed, we can use a "Custom stage" to set the values in ECS for traffic logs:
 ![SEKOIA.IO Solution set traffic stage](../assets/operation_center/custom_format/exercice_set_traffic.png){: style="max-width:100%"}

 #### Set the fields in ECS for audit logs

-We can use a custom stage to set the values in ECS for audit logs :
+We can use a custom stage to set the values in ECS for audit logs:
 ![SEKOIA.IO Solution set audit stage](../assets/operation_center/custom_format/exercice_set_audit.png){: style="max-width:100%"}

 #### Results

 With the `Test your parser` feature, you can see the results.

 **Traffic event**: